quantitative-ecologist/predator-expertise/README.md

 4. [Produce figures](./code/code_figures)

 You will find the specific outputs generated from the R scripts in the [outputs](./outputs) folder.
-Each output file has a number that correponds to the R script used to generate it.

 ## Workflow to compute the models